zakuArbor/blog/_posts/programming/2021-06-29-variable-len-arr.md

 I always thought it was not possible to create a "dynamic" array in C without the use of `malloc` till recently where I was introduced to **variable length arrays (VLA)**.
-Although the use of "dynamic" is a poor choice, the ability to allocate an array at runtime based on a variable whose value is not known during runtime came as a shock to me.
+Although the use of "dynamic" is a poor choice, the ability to allocate an array at runtime based on a variable whose value is not known till runtime came as a shock to me.

 Variable length arrays came into C starting from C99 standard (hence not suitable for anyone who works on legacy systems or in projects that follow C89 standard).
 To illustrate, here's an example of